ncl11/deep-record-linkage/README.rst

 High Level Summary of Model
 ============

 The paper linked above provides lots of detail about the algorithm, however the basic concept is as follows.
 One of the main issues that arises when working on entity resolution is the fact that, generally speaking in real world scenarios, limit labeled data is available to train a model.
 To handle this issue the author proposes a transfer learning approach where the network is initially trained on a 'source' dataset with abundant match/non-match labels.
 These weights and biases are then transferred over to be used with the 'target' dataset where the labels are not known.
-In order for this to work the paper proposes an adversarial architecture using a gradient reversal layer during training to achieve dataset-independent internal representations.
+In order for this to work the paper proposes an adversarial architecture using a gradient reversal layer during training to achieve dataset-independent internal representations in the BiGRU.
 If the classifier is performing well on the source dataset and the internal representations are indistinguishable between source and target dataset than we have reason to believe the model will perform reasonably on the target dataset.
 Please see `this <http://proceedings.mlr.press/v37/ganin15.html>`_ paper for more details on the adversarial approach.
 We then predict on the target dataset and pick the highest confidence match and non-match pairs (P(match) closest to 1 and 0 respectively), we automatically label them and add them to the training set.
 We also pull out the lowest confidence pairs (P(match) closest to 0.5) and we label these by hand.
 At each iteration we continue to fine tune the model and continue to increase the size of the labeled target dataset.
 The steps to use the deepRL class are as follows.

 How Does It Work?
 =============